Dallas Renegades: St. Louis Battlehawks

 The two teams have met three times, with St. Louis winning all meetings in the series.
-The team, then the Dallas Renegades, first met the Battlehawks in each franchises inaugural game during the Week 1 of the 2020 XFL season.
+The team, then the Dallas Renegades, first met the Battlehawks in each franchise's inaugural game during Week 1 of the 2020 XFL season.
 The game was played at Globe Life Park (Now Choctaw Stadium).
 St. Louis would win the 15–9 on the back of future familiar Renegades foe Jordan Ta'amu.
 The teams met for the second time during Week 4 of the 2023 XFL season, this time at The Dome at America's Center in St. Louis, falling short to the Battlehawks once again.
 The Renegades/Battlehawks rivalry had some heat for indirect reasons, in part because of the Renegades' qualifying for the playoffs with a losing record in 2023 while the Battlehawks, who were three games ahead of Arlington in the overall standings, had tied with Seattle for the last playoff spot but had lost out on it because of tiebreakers.